daniel-ginting/ThemeSwitcher/README.md

 How to Run it locally:

 1. Clone this repo on your machine.
-2. Run this app locally by either opening the index.html or usilive-server
+2. Run this app locally by either opening the index.html or usinlive-server

 ## Author